NUS-IndustryConnect/industry-connect-frontend/README.md

 #### Other configuration

 1. `REACT_APP_ENV`: Whether to build the project with the configurations of the development or production stage.
 Set "development" if it is in the development stage.
+2. `REACT_APP_IS_LOCAL_DEV`: Whether it is on local development to allow developers to bypass adfs login for admin and student user type.
+Set "TRUE" if it is local development.

 ### Application Structure